|Bachelor of Technology [B.Tech]||4 year(s)||49,800|

-JNKVV Jabalpur offers Undergraduate, Postgraduate, and Doctorate programs in the fields of Management, Engineering, and Agriculture.
-The fee structure for the major courses is mentioned below:
+JNKVV, Jabalpur aims to deliver top class education to students with the help of advanced teaching techniques.
+It offers undergraduate, postgraduate, and doctorate programs in Management, Engineering, and Agriculture.
+The JNKVV Jabalpur fee structure for the major courses is mentioned below:

 Jawaharlal Nehru Krishi Vishwa Vidyalaya, [JNKVV] Jabalpur was established in 1964.
 The JNKVV was inaugurated by the then union minister for information and broadcasting Smt.
 Indira Gandhi.
 The University had to part with the creation of a sister universities Indira Gandhi Krishi Vishwavidyalaya (IGKV) at Raipur in 1987, Rajmata Vijayaraje Scindia Krishi Vishwa Vidyalaya, Gwalior in 2008 and Madhya Pradesh Pashu Chikitsa Vigyan Vishwa Vidyalaya, Jabalpur in 2009.